postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/command-line-integration-with-newman.md

 The easiest way to run Newman is to run it with a collection.
 You can run any collection file from your file system.

-To learn how to export collections to share as a file, see the [collection documentation](/docs/collaborating-in-postman/sharing/).
+> You can [export a collection](/docs/getting-started/importing-and-exporting-data/#exporting-collections) to share as a file.

 ```bash
 $ newman run mycollection.json
 ```

-You can also pass a collection as a URL.
-For more information, see the [documentation for collections](/docs/collaborating-in-postman/sharing/) to learn how to share a file as a URL.
+You can also pass a collection as a URL by [sharing](/docs/collaborating-in-postman/sharing/#sharing-by-link) it.

 Your collection probably uses environment variables.
 To provide an accompanying set of [environment variables](/docs/sending-requests/managing-environments/), export the template from Postman and run them with the `-e` flag.